 - What do you expect your spouse to do for you?
 Wash your clothes?
 Maintain the car?
 Cook your dinner?
 Bring you the newspaper or breakfast in bed?
 What are your assumptions about your own role in the marriage and your own contribution to the relationship?
-Write down your answers to these questions and share them with one another.
+Write down your answers to these questions and share them with each other.

-- When it comes to sharing the load of household chores and responsibilities, are you on the same page, or is this a bone of contention in your marriage?
-If it’s a source of conflict, what can you do to smooth the waters?
+- When it comes to sharing the load of household chores and responsibilities, are you on the same page or is this a bone of contention in your marriage?
+If it’s a source of conflict, what can you do to sort it out?

-Do you regularly talk with one another about the physical aspect of your relationship?
+Do you regularly talk with each other about the physical aspect of your relationship?

-How do you express affection for one another outside the bedroom?
+How do you express affection for each other outside the bedroom?
 Are you both comfortable and happy with this aspect of your relationship?

-What are your individual assumptions and expectations with regard to the sexual side of marriage?
+What are your individual assumptions and expectations with regard to the sexual aspect of marriage?
 How do they compare with your spouse’s?
-If you differ, what are you doing to resolve the issue(s)?
+If they differ, what are you doing to resolve the issue(s)?

 What would you say are the five most important elements of a marriage relationship?
 If you had to rank these elements, where on the list would you place sex?
 Can you explain the reasoning behind your ranking?